project-gemmi/gemmi/docs/mol.rst

 both are used to make the numbering consistent with a reference sequence (and for the same reason the sequence number can be negative).

-And just before the residue name we can have altloc -- a letter marking alternative conformation:
+Another fields that is blank for most of the atoms is altloc.
+It is a letter marking an alternative conformation (columns 17, just before the residue name):

 .. code-block:: none

    HETATM  557  O  AHOH A 301      13.464  41.125   8.469  0.50 20.23           O
    HETATM  558  O  BHOH A 301      12.554  42.700   8.853  0.50 26.40           O

-Alternative conformations make everything much more complex, but this is covered later in this documentation.
+Handling alternative conformations adds a lot of complexity, as it will be described later on in this documentation.

-The PDB file contains a number of matrices.
-Two of them cannot be ignored:
+These were all tricky things in the atom list.

+One more thing that is sometimes forgotten.
+In most of the PDB entries reading the CRYST1 record and the list of atoms is all that is needed to construct the crystal structure.
+But to read correctly all PDB files we also need to read two other records:

 * MTRIX -- if marked as not-given it defines operations needed to reconstruct the asymmetric unit,
 * SCALE -- provides fractionalization matrix.
-The format of this entry is unfortunate: for large unit cells the precision of numbers is too small.
-  If coordinates are given in standard settings it is better to calculate the fractionalization matrix from the unit cell dimensions.
+The format of this entry is unfortunate: for large unit cells the relative precision of numbers is too small.
+So if coordinates are given in standard settings it is better to calculate the fractionalization matrix from the unit cell dimensions.
-  But the record needs to be read to check if the settings are the standard ones.
+  But the SCALE record needs to be checked to see if the settings are the standard ones.

 .. _specification: https://www.wwpdb.org/documentation/file-format-content/format33/v3.3.html